safiamassaid/safiamassaid/README.md

 - 👋 Hi, I’m @safiamassaid
 - 👀 I’m interested in web devlopment and  the web design
-- I am training to be fullstack
+-  I'm a camputer science  student and I am training to be fullstack
--👋  I'm a camputer science  student

 <!---